 - r.
 The Operators shall immediately, upon written demand by the County or any person or entity authorized to act on behalf of the County, without more, grant or release to the County, or any person or entity authorized to act on behalf of the County, under terms deemed acceptable solely by the County, all necessary real property rights, personal property rights, either or both, as determined solely by the County, other than fee simple ownership or a leasehold interest of the real property, so that the County or any person or entity authorized to act on behalf of the County may undertake any decommissioning work required herein that has not otherwise been performed as required herein.
 This shall include, but not be limited to, releasing any interest in the personal property, facilities, fixtures, and structures which are to be removed and recycled, disposed or otherwise demolished. - s.
 Should the amount of surety guaranteed herein at any point for any reason be reduced except as allowed for herein, this Special Use Permit shall be void. - t.
 Decommissioning shall begin immediately after the Facility has, for a period of three (3) months, ceased operating as a solar energy facility collecting and storing energy and then transferring and distributing it to the electrical grid (the "Decommissioning Commencement Date") and shall be diligently pursued, as determined solely by the County, and completed within one (1) year from the Decommissioning Commencement Date, providing a one-year decommissioning period.
-Prior to its expiration, the County may extend this one year decommissioning period by six (6) months if the County finds, in its sole discretion, that the owner or occupant of the PropertyOperators commenced decommissioning the Facility immediately after the Decommissioning Commencement Date, diligently and continuously worked to decommission the Facility throughout the decommissioning period, and is are reasonably expected to complete decommissioning within the additional six-month period.
+Prior to its expiration, the County finds, in its sole discretion, that the owner or occupant of the PropertyOperators commenced decommissioning the Facility immediately after the Decommissioning the Facility immediately after the Decommission the Facility throughout the decommissioning period, and isare reasonably expected to complete decommissioning within the additional six-month period.
 This provision does not in any way limit the County's authority under Section 23-4.5.7. - u.
-Periods during which the Facility is not operational for maintenance, repair, or due to catastrophic events beyond the Applicant's Operators' control, during which the Operators work diligently to return the Facility to full operating status, shall not trigger the decommissioning requirement herein.
-The Operators of the Property must provide written notice and evidence of the above to the County during the period in which the Facility is not fully operational.
+Periods during which the Facility is not operational for maintenance, repair, or due to catastrophic events beyond the Applicant'sOperators' control, during which the Operators work diligently to return the Facility to full operating status, shall not trigger the decommissioning requirement herein.
+The Operators of the Property-must provide written notice and evidence of the above to the County during the period in which the Facility is not fully operational.
 Such notice shall include the last day on which the Facility was fully operational.
 Failure of the Operators to provide such written notice or evidence precludes them from contesting the County's reasonable determination of the last day on which the Facility was fully operational.
 Regardless of the efforts of the Operators to return the Facility to full operational status, if the Property does not operate as a solar energy facility collecting and storing energy and then transferring and distributing it to the electrical grid after the catastrophic event, for a period of two (2) years, as determined by the County in its sole discretion, the Special Use Permit shall be void and the Operators shall commence decommissioning no later than the 730th day after the last day the Facility was fully operational.